tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'The ImprovementTarget concept in FFDQ describes which measures, issues, and validations are improved by some amendment.
-ImprovementTarget includes relationships between a contextualizedEnhancement (for an Amendment) and one or more contextualizedCriterion (link to validations) or contextualizedDimensions (link to measures).'
+'The ImprovementTarget concept in bdqffdq describes which measures, issues, and validations are improved by some amendment.
+ImprovementTarget includes relationships between an Amendment and one or more Validations or Measures.

+IT(am) = {me ⋃ va | me ∈ ME, va ∈ VA ⋀ am ∈ AM}'

 ********************